 Baby tortoises need higher humidity than adults.
 Adequate humidity and hydration is extremely important for their well being and also affects their shell development.
 Higher humidity can be achieved in multiple ways, including using vivariums, humid hides, humid night boxes, slightly damp substrate areas, or a combination of these.

-Baby star tortoises, and other tropical tortoises, do well in warm, vivarium type setups with high ambient humidity.
+Baby star tortoises, and other tropical tortoises, do well in warm vivarium (fully enclosed reptile cages, closed chambers) type setups with high ambient humidity.
 See the vivariums page.

 Greek tortoises, and other similar dry area species, can be raised in open top enclosures, but they need deep, damp substrate areas for burrowing.
 This allows them to spend as much time as they wish in a humid environment.
 See the tables & tubs page.

-Adorable, freshly hatched baby Burmese star tortoise in his indoor house.
+Adorable, freshly hatched baby Burmese star tortoise in his indoor enclosure.

-Outdoors, I keep my tortoises in small, same species groups, but indoors (nights, short winter) they are kept alone or in small groups depending on their age and personalities.
-Babies tend to get along better than subadults and adults.
+Outdoors, I keep my star tortoises in several groups divided by size and gender, but indoors (nights, short winter) they are kept alone or in smaller groups depending on their age and personalities.
+Babies can be kept in larger groups than subadults and adults.

-Separating sexes indoors gives females a break from males' constant advances and allows them to eat and rest in peace.
-Separation also stimulates breeding activity when tortoises are reintroduced outside.
+Separating sexes indoors and outdoors gives females a break from males' constant advances and allows them to eat and rest in peace.
+Separation also stimulates breeding activity when tortoises are reintroduced.

 Of course, housing tortoises singly is more labor intensive and more expensive.
 It requires more enclosures, light bulbs, heaters, overall space, and electricity.